-Sarah Mervosh is a reporter at The Dallas Morning News.
+Sarah Mervosh is an investigative reporter at The Dallas Morning News.

 Sarah has been a member of the paper's investigative team since 2017.
-Before that, she was an enterprise reporter, covered criminal courts and worked as a general assignment/criminal justice reporter focused on domestic violence.
+Before that, she worked as an enterprise reporter, courts reporter and a general assignment/criminal justice reporter.
+Her focus areas have included domestic violence, the Baylor sexual assault scandal and race and diversity.

-Her work has spurred Dallas County officials to confiscate guns from domestic abusers and prompted a brokerage firm to drop its lawsuit against a 93-year-old with Alzheimer's disease.
-In 2015, her reporting exposed the Dallas County district attorney's secret stint in drug rehab and later helped reveal that the official was missing work to receive mental health treatment.
+Her work has had an impact: A story about Dallas County's weak domestic violence policy prompted officials to begin confiscating guns from abusers.
+Another story prompted a brokerage firm to drop its lawsuit against a 93-year-old with Alzheimer's disease.
+Her reporting also held the Dallas County district attorney accountable when she hid a stint in rehab from voters and later mysteriously stopped coming to work.

 Sarah has also covered some of the biggest breaking news in Texas in recent years, including the 2016 Dallas police shooting that killed five officers and the 2013 fertilizer plant explosion in West, Texas.